 - implementing emergency procedures, occupational health and safety policies and guidelines

 |OLNA or NAPLAN 9 Band 8||C Grades in Year 10 English and Maths or equivalent||Certificate I or Certificate II|

 This course is not an introductory course to the study of aquaculture.
-Applicants should have already achieved a Certificate II in Aquaculture or have some experience in the aquaculture industry before applying for entry into this qualification.
+We recommend starting aquaculture study in the Certificate II in Aquaculture or having some experience in the aquaculture industry before applying for entry into this qualification.

 Please note this list should be used as a guide only as job titles and qualification requirements may vary between organisations.

 To access free career planning and job search assistance, visit the Jobs and Skills Centres page.